 Great news!
-At this moment, Better Places is the only Dutch tour operator that offers the workshops and tours in Huay Pu Keng, to their clients.
+At this moment, Better Places is the first Dutch tour operator that offers the workshops and tours in Huay Pu Keng, to their clients.
 Starting from January 2020, Fox Travel, who allready visits the village for many years, will also offer a workshop on their Emerald Tour.
 Furthermore, Destination Asia (an inbound tour operator) offers it to the 1000+ overseas tour operators they work with.
 We hope that other Kayan and other hill tribe villages want to follow in their footsteps and also make the transition towards community-based tourism.

 During our field trip, we spoke to all stakeholders involved, like the Kayan people, tour operators, tourists and numerous NGOs working in the region.
 Although most Kayan people were happy with tourists coming by every day, others spoke about the lack of freedom and the disrespect from many tourists not asking permission to make photos of them.
 Currently, most tourists stay one hour, visit the souvenir stalls, take pictures and then rush out.
 The idea of people staying longer to spend the night, enjoying the authentic Kayan food, try their hand at traditional Kayan activities, like weaving, woodcarving and making music, is embraced by Kayan and tourists alike.

 Tourism numbers in the Kayan villages in Mae Hong Son are dwindling, mostly due to fierce competition from touristic Kayan villages in easier-to-reach Chiang Mai province.
-The importance of diversifying the tourism product in Huay Sua Thao and Huay Pu Keng to stimulate the local economy, is therefore very much needed.
+The importance of diversifying the tourism product in these villages to stimulate the local economy, is therefore very much needed.